Divine Emotions

 "Divine Emotions" is a 1988 single by Narada Michael Walden, from the album Divine Emotion.
 A successful producer, Walden billed himself as Narada for his later music releases.

 After producing acts like Aretha Franklin and Whitney Houston in the mid-1980s, Walden released "Divine Emotions," in 1988.
 The single went to number one on the Billboard dance club play chart for one week.
 Although the single did not chart on the Hot 100, it peaked at number twenty-one on the soul singles chart.
-Overseas, "Divine Emotions", was a Top Ten hit in the UK, peaking at #8, and in the Netherlands, peaking at #4 in the Dutch Top40.
+Overseas, "Divine Emotions", was a top-ten hit in the UK, peaking at number 8, in the Netherlands, Luxembourg and the Flanders region of Belgium.

+Critical reception

+A review in pan-European magazine Music & Media described "Divine Emotions" an "appealing pop/disco in a festive production".